Take the mystery out of life insurance with our beginners' guide, then compare policies to find the right deal for you.

 You might find that that's enough cover.
 If you've nearly cleared your mortgage and your kids are about to leave home, then you may decide that this payout would be sufficient to protect your loved ones.

-The best way to keep your premiums low is to compare different life insurance providers, so you can find the best cover for the right price.
+The first step to keeping your premiums low is to compare different providers, so you can find the best cover for the right price.